A heuristic for the non-unicost set covering problem using local branching: Optimisation based neighbourhood search

 \subsection{Comment}

-We would make a number of comments as to our optimisation based approach to neighbourhood search: \begin{itemize} \item Our NSOP draws directly on the mathematical formulation of the problem and hence can be classed as a matheuristic~\cite{boschetti2009}.
+We would make a number of comments as to our approach: \begin{itemize} \item Our approach draws directly on the mathematical formulation of the problem and hence can be classed as a matheuristic~\cite{boschetti2009, boschetti23, maniezzo21}.

-\item It completely eliminates the need to design problem specific search neighbourhoods, since the neighbourhood is automatically incorporated into NSOP using the Hamming distance (Equation~(\ref{eqs1})) as discussed above. \item If the NSOP associated with the final feasible solution found has been solved to proven global optimality then we have an \emph{\textbf{absolute guarantee}} that there is no improved feasible solution within the Hamming distance $K$ neighbourhood associated with that final feasible solution. \end{itemize}
+\item It eliminates the need to design problem specific search neighbourhoods, since the neighbourhood is automatically incorporated into the amended optimisation problem using the Hamming distance (Equation~(\ref{eqs1})) as discussed above. \item If the amended optimisation problem associated with the final feasible solution found has been solved to proven global optimality then we have an \emph{\textbf{absolute guarantee}} that there is no improved feasible solution within the Hamming distance $K$ neighbourhood associated with that final feasible solution. \item Clearly local branching is not a new concept.
+Indeed various authors in the literature have mentioned its use as a heuristic, e.g.~most recently~\cite{boschetti23}. \textbf{\emph{However, we believe that work described here illustrates that the potential for using local branching, operating as a stand-alone matheuristic as in the approach described in this paper, has not been fully exploited in the literature.}} \end{itemize}